 The Company is an emerging growth company, as defined in the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").
 Under the JOBS Act, emerging growth companies can delay adopting new or revised accounting standards issued subsequent to the enactment of the JOBS Act until such time as those standards apply to private companies.
-The Company has elected to not use this extended transition period for complying with certain new or revised accounting standards for public and private companies.
+The Company has elected to not use this extended transition period for complying with certain new or revised accounting standards that have different effective dates for public and private companies.